Picovoice/rhino/demo/ios/RhinoDemo/README.md

-# Activity

-This demo is intended for applications that need to do voice recognition when in focus.
 The default context for this demo is "smart lighting".
 Simply press start and the engine can recognize commands such as "turn off the lights" or " set the lights in the bedroom to blue".
 See below for the full context

 ```yaml
 context: